Building a Model

 Akkio comes with several datasets pre-included as part of “demo” flows, so you can see how the product works.
 This includes:

-You can easily add or delete datasets, whether from a CSV, Excel file, JSON file, Google Sheets, Salesforce, Snowflake, or (soon) Airtable.
+You can easily add or delete datasets, whether from a CSV, Excel file, JSON file, Google Sheets, Google Big Query, Salesforce, Snowflake, or Hubspot.